 On January 9, 2004, EMC acquired all of our outstanding capital stock.
 The acquisition was accounted for as a purchase.
 Accordingly, all assets and liabilities were adjusted to their fair market value.
 For financial statement purposes, the allocation of the purchase price paid by EMC for us has been reflected in our stand-alone financial statements.
 This allocation includes the goodwill and related intangible assets recognized by EMC from the acquisition of us.
 See Note A to the consolidated financial statements included elsewhere in this prospectus.
-EMC currently owns in excess of 99.9% of our common stock.
+EMC currently owns substantially all of our common stock.
 The results of operations discussed in this analysis for 2004 are for the period from the date of acquisition by EMC, January 9, 2004, to December 31, 2004.

 The financial statements include expense allocations for certain corporate functions provided to us by EMC, including accounting, treasury, tax, legal and human resources.
 These allocations were based on estimates of the level of effort or resources incurred on our behalf and which are considered reasonable by management.
 The total costs allocated from EMC were \$2.3 and \$1.3 for the three months ended March 31, 2007 and 2006, respectively, and \$5.1 in 2006, \$5.3 in 2005 and \$4.5 in 2004.
 Additionally, certain other costs incurred by EMC for our direct benefit, such as rent, salaries and benefits have been included as expenses in our financial statements.
 The total of these other costs were \$20.2 and \$10.5 for the three months ended March 31, 2007 and 2006, respectively, and \$63.7 in 2006, \$27.1 in 2005 and \$7.3 in 2004.
 Additionally, as part of our tax sharing arrangement, we paid EMC income taxes of \$63.1 and \$6.6 in 2006 and 2005, respectively.
 We also earned interest income on our intercompany balance from EMC in the amount of \$1.3, \$0.8, and \$2.6 for the three months ended March 31, 2007 and the years ended December 31, 2006 and 2005, respectively.
-For the three months ended March 31, 2007, and the years ended December 31, 2006 and 2005, respectively.
-For the three months ended March 31, 2007 and the years ended December 31, 2006 and 2005, respectively.
-For the three months ended March 31, 2006, we incurred interest expense on our intercompany balance to EMC in the amount of \$0.1.
+For the three months ended March 31, 2007, and 2006, we incurred interest expense on our intercompany balance to EMC in the amount of \$0.1.